ma-laforge/InspectDR.jl/README.md

  - Does not yet render plot data in separate thread (will improve interactive experience with large datasets).
  - Mouse events currently function even outside data area (a bit odd).
  - Mouse cursor does not change as user switches mousemodes (ex: drag icon, cross-hairs, ...).
- - Smith charts are not yet constrained to square aspect ratios.
  - Significant slowdowns observed when zooming **deep** into non-F1 data...
 Can likely be solved by discarding data outside plot extents.
   - Workaround: make sure x-values are sorted (F1-acceleration discards data & is less prone to slowdowns).
  - F1 accelleration adds points not present in data.
 Extra points are evident when symbols are displayed.
 Potentially solved by declaring data as "discrete" (vs continuous) & not adding intermediate points.